adrianmarino/doom-agent/README.md

 #  Reinforment learning Doom Agent

 A DDQN reinforcement learning agent that can learn to play doom under a level.
-The idea is kill largest amount of enemies in a episode.
+The idea is kill largest amount of enemies in an episode.

 ## Requeriments

 * conda
-* A GPU can improve trainig times: Is required that nvidia module is loaded.
+* A GPU can improve training time: Is required that nvidia module is loaded.

 ## Setup